-Please bring all insurance cards and picture identification with nyou.
-You will sign all required surgical and Medicare forms, if applicable.
+Please bring all insurance cards and picture identification.
+You will sign all required surgical agreements and Medicare forms, if applicable.
+You will be billed for any balance after your insurance company fulfills its obligation to Mason Health.
 Questions about your bill after your surgical procedure should be directed to the Patient Accounts office at (360) 427-3601.